cmeihsl/API-Sample/README.md

 Following samples are currently uploaded

 ##### [Sales Conditions](Sales Conditions)
 	What are various condition codes on Elektron feeds.
-Samples in EMA Java.
+	API: EMA Java
+	Level: Beginner
 ##### Arbitrage Opportunities
-	How to quickly find discrepency in different markets.
-Samples in UPA C++.
+	How to quickly find discrepancy in different markets.
+	API: UPA C++
+	Level: Advanced
 ##### Market Exposure
 	What is net %exposure to single organization holdings.
-Samples in DSS REST and PermID.
+	API: DSS REST and PermID
+	Level: Intermediate

 # Developing